Daniel-SchaeferJ/Fluree.NET/README.md

 # Fluree.NET
-A dotnet library to interact with a fluree node.
+A dotnet library to interact with Fluree.

 Getting started: